Knowledge Base

 XDR evolved from Endpoint Detection and Response (EDR), which focuses solely on endpoint telemetry.
 While EDR watches what happens on individual devices, XDR takes a broader view, pulling in data from firewalls, email gateways, cloud platforms, and identity providers to build a complete picture of an attack as it unfolds across your environment.

-Why XDR Exists: The Problem with Siloed Security
+Why XDR Exists: The Problem With Siloed Security

 Most businesses have accumulated multiple security tools over time — an antivirus here, a firewall there, a cloud security tool, an email filter, a SIEM.
 Each tool generates its own alerts in its own console.
 The result is a fragmented view where no single tool can see the full attack chain.